 INCA TRAIL TO MACHUPICHU (4-5 Days)

 Known as one of the world’s ten best hikes, the Inca Trail is unparalleled for its ecological diversity and wealth of archaeological treasures.
-The Machu Picchu Historical Sanctuary covers 32,952 hectares, and is home to a network of Inca roads, scores of archaeological sites, ten life zones – from glacial peaks to tropical montane forest – over four hundred species of birds and two hundred species of orchids, as well as the legendary city of Machu Picchu.
+The Machu Picchu Historical Sanctuary covers 32,952 hectares and is home to a network of Inca highways and scores of archaeological sites.
+There are ten distinct life zones in the Machu Picchu Historical Sanctuary, ranging from glacial peaks to high tropical mountain forests.
+The Sanctuary surrounding the legendary city of Machu Picchu is home to more than four hundred species of birds and two hundred species of orchids, as well as large fauna such as the spectacled bear.

-We will gladly organize the trip of a lifetime for you.
-Please contact us for customized tours at firstname.lastname@example.org or check our website: www.culturasperu.com
+We can help you organize the trip of a lifetime.
+Please contact us for help designing a customized tour at firstname.lastname@example.org, or check out our website: www.culturasperu.com